Mastercard to Support Cryptos on Its Network This Year

 The decision of Mastercard to include cryptos in its vast payment network will most definitely enlarge the number of digital money users, including gamers.
 It will motivate more casinos to accept Bitcoin and other popular cryptos, which will bring more players to their online gaming venues.

-Play’n GO, a market-leading online casino content provider, has released another sequel to the Lucky…
+BTG, a highly reputable online casino content provider, has released another Megaways slot to deliver…